Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-Finally, back in the terminal window, (likely after entering "ctrl c" to get a prompt) enter the following line to activate automatic screen turn-on/turn-off:
+Finally, back in the terminal window, (likely after entering "ctrl c" to get a prompt) enter the following lines followed by return to activate automatic screen turn-on/turn-off:

+***sudo su***

 ***./output-monitor.sh &***